 - Maintain an account-wide 5% clickthrough rate and a keyword quality score of 2 or higher

 - Complete Google’s surveys about the impact of the program (usually at the end of the year)

 Here’s the full guide to Google Ad Grant policy updates.

 From there, your next challenge is to:

 - Spend the full grant every month.
 That ten grand is use-it-or-lose it, so aim to max it out every month to get as much web traffic as possible.

 - Optimize the grant.
 Keep working on it over time to improve the account and get even better bang for your (free) buck.

 But wait, there’s more

-If you’re an Adwords newbie and would like to dive deeper about how to set up an account from scratch, how to write awesome ads, where to find keywords, and how to measure success within your account, enroll in our three-hour Whole Whale University course.
+If you’re a Google Ads newbie and would like to dive deeper about how to set up an account from scratch, how to write awesome ads, where to find keywords, and how to measure success within your account, enroll in our three-hour Whole Whale University course.
 You’ll learn how to make the absolute best use of this grant, which will mean thousands more users taking meaningful action on your site this year.
 We’ve managed over $4 million in Google Grants and we want to help you get free money too!

 Nonprofit grants can be so hit-or-miss and stressful to obtain – but hopefully the Google Grant is a painless application process that will have some real and tangible impact for your organization.